Is male incontinence common?

 Urinary incontinence (UI) causes accidental leakage of urine.
 It isn’t a disease, but rather a symptom of another condition.
 This underlying medical issue causes a loss of bladder control.

 Both men and women experience UI.
 The number of people who develop UI increases with age.
 This is especially true for men.
-Older men are more likely to experience UI than young men.
+Older men are

 Here, you will learn more about UI, what causes it, how to treat it, and how to adjust to life with the symptoms.

 Urinary incontinence is a symptom of another condition or issue.
 Certain types of UI can cause symptoms in addition to urine leakage.